Gregory Adam Haile

-Gregory Adam Haile, J.D. (born October 20, 1977), is an equity partner at Strategos Group, and founder and head of its Higher Ed and Workforce Advisory practice.
-He is also a senior fellow at the Mossavar-Rahmani Center for Business and Government at the Harvard Kennedy School and Board Chair at the Federal Reserve Bank of Atlanta.
-With a unique blend of higher education and entrepreneurship experience, Haile's work focuses on the intersection of three key elements of American national security: economic mobility, engaging low-income and marginalized communities to support our nation's workforce needs, and AI.
+Gregory Adam Haile, J.D. (born October 20, 1977), is the CEO of Upwardly Global, a national workforce development organization that supports U.S. economic productivity and global competitiveness by helping work authorized, highly skilled immigrants restart their careers in the U.S. He is also a senior fellow at the Mossavar-Rahmani Center for Business and Government at the Harvard Kennedy School and Board Chair at the Federal Reserve Bank of Atlanta.
+Previously, he was a partner at Strategos Group, founder and head of its Higher Ed and Workforce Advisory practice.
 He previously served as the seventh president of Broward College, part of the Florida College System.
+Haile started his career as a corporate litigator.

 Early life and education

 Haile was born on October 20, 1977, in Queens, New York.
 The first member of his family to attain a post-secondary education degree, Haile graduated magna cum laude with a Bachelor of Arts from Arizona State University, receiving the Most Outstanding Graduate award from his college.

 As a Harlan Fiske Stone Scholar, Haile earned a J.D. degree from the Columbia University School of Law in 2002.
 During law school, he served as editor-in-chief of the National Black Law Journal and editor of the Journal on Gender and Law.
 He later received an Honorary Doctorate of Humane Letters from Nova Southeastern University and is a fellow of the Vanderbilt University Higher Education Management Institute.